 There are many, many cocktails combining gin, sweet and dry vermouth.
 Some of these recipes include bitters, others do not.
 Try it both ways and see which you prefer.

 1 oz Gin

 Stir with ice until cold and strain into a cocktail glass.
 Garnish with whatever strikes your fancy or nothing at all.

 Play around with the proportions of this simple idea and you’ll come to see the versatility of vermouth.
-Increase the gin to vermouth ratio to 2:1 and you have a Medium Martini.
+Increase the gin to vermouth ratio to 2:1 and you have a Medium or Perfect Martini.
 Reduce the sweet vermouth by half and you have a Knickerbocker.
 The combinations are endless.

 So befriend poor vermouth.
 Its only wish is to please.